As President Ransdell noted in his updated guide to Western Kentucky University’s

-Departments reporting to the Vice President for Information Technology include: Administrative Systems and Applications, Academic Technology, Technical Support Services, Communications Technologies, and Educational Telecommunications (WKYU-FM radio and WKYU-PBS TV).
-These departments include important functional areas such as Desktop Support, Resnet, Help Desk, Distance Learning, Learning Management Systems with Blackboard, Training, Telephony, Network Services, Interactive Video Services, Cabling, Student Technology Centers, the Technology Resource Center, core administrative and academic programming support, enterprise web development, and commodity services support and operations such as email and directory services.
+Departments reporting to the Chief Information Technology Officer include: Enterprise Systems, Enterprise Applications and Programming, Academic Technology, Technical Support Services, and Communication Technologies.
+These departments include important functional areas such as Desktop Support, TopperTech, IT Helpdesk, Distance Learning, Learning Management Systems with Blackboard, Training, Telephony, Network Services, Interactive Video Services, Cabling, Student Technology Centers, the Technology Resource Center, core administrative and academic programming support, enterprise web development, and commodity services support and operations such as email and directory services.

 View the main contact information including mailing address and phone number for the IT Division.
 Also find out where to get technical help.

 AVS’s Dr. Tamela W. Smith presented at the 2016 UBTech Conference, a leading national summit on technology and leadership in higher education.